edgexfoundry/edgex-docs/docs_src/getting-started/Ch-GettingStartedSDK-Go.md

 Device Service Go SDK, to create sensor-mimicking data that it then sends to EdgeX:

-1. Follow the [Getting Started with Docker](./Ch-GettingStartedUsers.md) guide to start all of EdgeX.
+1. Follow the [Getting Started using Docker](./Ch-GettingStartedDockerUsers.md) guide to start all of EdgeX.
 From the folder containing the docker-compose file, start EdgeX with the following call (we're using non-security EdgeX in this example):